wjones2810/Data_Science_Portfolio/README.md

 - **Tree-Based Models**: Use of decision trees and ensembles for classification and regression tasks.
 - **Matrix Factorization**: Dimensionality reduction techniques applied to complex datasets.

 Each project folder contains a README with detailed explanations of objectives, methodologies, and findings.
-I hope this portfolio demonstrates my proficiency in data science, particularly in econometrics, predictive modeling, and clustering.